Select a School

 4. Making progress on therapeutic and educational goal(s)

-6. Present the desire to return to the main building by participating in the IEP process in
+6. Present the desire to return to the main building by participating in the IEP process.

 Home School Reintegration Process